sebastianjayababu-code/Sales-Trend-Dashboard/README.md

 ## Final Conclusion:
+The data reveals a significant performance gap in the second half of the year, specifically a dip in August (lowest conversion) and October (lowest revenue).
-To improve the sales of Pantech solution Company, a strategic marketing plan focused on Snacks, fruits & vegetables should be implemented.
-This item categories represents a key consumer segment, as they often make the most amount of sales for the department and which also mean brings the highest footfall for the Superstore.
-The approach should include creating a superstore model which revolves arouund fresh vegetables and fruits with popular snack items.
+To improve the sales of Pantech solution Company, a strategic marketing plan focused launching aggressive promotional campaigns or loyalty rewards in July and August to bridge the gap.
+Since revenue tracks with impressions, increasing top-of-funnel ad spend in September is necessary to prevent the October revenue slump